signnow/SignNow.NETSDK/README.md

 A UnitTest Project using REST Endpoints API.

 #### About SignNow
-SignNow by Barracuda is an eSigning platform that offers a cloud version, a physical appliance and also a virtual appliance.
-Backed by Barracuda’s industry-leading security infrastructure, SignNow is fully compliant with eSigning laws and encrypts all data in transit.
-Users can share, manage and access their documents with confidence.
-It’s never been easier to get legally binding signatures from customers, partners, and employees - in seconds using any device.
+SignNow is a powerful web-based e-signature solution that streamlines the signing process and overall document flow for businesses of any size.
+SignNow offers SaaS as well as public and private cloud deployment options using the same underlying API.
+With SignNow you can easily sign, share and manage documents in compliance with international data laws and industry-specific regulations.
+SignNow enables you to collect signatures from partners, employees and customers from any device within minutes.

 #### API Contact Information
-If you have questions about the SignNow API, please visit https://techlib.barracuda.com/SignNow/RestEndpointsAPI or email [api@signnow.com](mailto:api@signnow.com).
+If you have questions about the SignNow API, please visit [https://help.signnow.com/docs](https://help.signnow.com/docs) or email [api@signnow.com](mailto:api@signnow.com).

 See additional contact information at the bottom.

 Examples
 ==================

 To run the examples you will need an API key.
-You can get one here [https://signnow.com/l/api/request_information](https://signnow.com/l/api/request_information).
+You can get one here [https://www.signnow.com/api](https://www.signnow.com/api).
+For a full list of accepted parameters, refer to the SignNow REST Endpoints API guide: [https://help.signnow.com/docs](https://help.signnow.com/docs).

 Before start using the Rest API's using this project configure the Keys in (App.config) configuration file: